-The bill allows an insurer and certain other health care entities to let a health insurance policy plan sponsor agree on behalf of the policy's covered individuals to electronic delivery of policy communications, as long as certain conditions are met.
-Specifically, each covered individual must be given, at enrollment or within a reasonable amount of time before electronic delivery, notice of the electronic delivery and an opportunity to choose delivery by mail instead.
-Each covered individual must also be able to opt out of electronic delivery at any time.
+The bill allows an insurer and certain other health care entities to let a health insurance policy plan sponsor agree on behalf of the policy's covered individuals to electronic delivery of policy communications, as long as a covered individual may opt out of electronic delivery at any time.

-This applies to each insurer, health care center (i.e. HMO), hospital or medical service corporation, fraternal benefit society, or other entity that delivers, issues, renews, amends, or continues a health insurance policy in the state on or after January 1, 2026, that covers (1) basic hospital expenses, (2) basic medical-surgical expenses, (3) major medical expenses, or (4) hospital or medical services.
+This applies to each insurer, health care center (i.e. HMO), hospital or medical service corporation, fraternal benefit society, or other entity that delivers, issues, renews, amends, or continues a health insurance policy offered by a plan sponsor.